zanhecht/menorah/mini/README.md

 ## Programming

 Programming the chips can be done either using an Arduino as an ISP programmer or using a USBTinyISP.
-The latter can be a little more complicated as WinAVR is not supported on modern (i.e. Windows 7 and up) operating systems.
+See https://www.evilmadscientist.com/2007/using-avr-microcontrollers-minimalist-target-boards/ for basic instructions on using the latter, although it is slightly more complicated WinAVR is not supported on modern 64-bit operating systems.

 Instead, to use a USBTinyISP, install the following: